-Addiction treatment is a big business, as Market Watch reports that $35 billion was spent in the industry in 2014 alone.
+Addiction treatment is a big business, as Forbes reports that $35 billion was spent in the industry in 2014 alone.
 Providers often look for new and novel ways to provide care for people in need, so their companies can stay in business.
 For many providers, outpatient care is a great model.

 The main benefits of outpatient care involve convenience.
 For people who do not want to move out of their homes and abandon their responsibilities in order to deal with an addiction, an outpatient program can be a great option.
 They can get very real assistance, without dealing with the stigma and hassle that could come with inpatient care.